JunesDiary/magstar/README.md

 ## Description

 A GUI based Least Square Deconvolution and Mean Longitudinal Magnetic Field Analysis Tool.
-The LSDpy computation is done using LSDpy code from folsomcp and magnetic field determination with the help of package specpolflow.
+The LSD process is done using LSDpy code from folsomcp and magnetic field determination with the help of package specpolflow.
 It has the following functionality:

     1. Convertion of VALD line file downloaded from VALD3 in short format, to LSDpy supported input Mask format.
     2. Computation of LSD profiles and viewing the profiles, for a single file or multiple files.